Vek17/TabletopTweaks-Base/README.md

 * Spells
+    * Cloak of Winds
+        * You shroud a creature in a whirling screen of strong, howling wind.
+Ranged attack rolls against the subject take a -4 penalty.
     * Long Arm
         * Your arms temporarily grow in length, increasing your reach with those limbs by 5 feet.
     * Mage's Disjunction